 As for painting, well, it's a terrific brush, and is comparable to sable brush.
 It can do washes or details depending on your brush size.

-If you're just starting out, or learning watercolour, it's fine to get the da Vinci series 1573 Cosmotop Spin watercolour brushes.
+If you're just starting out, or learning watercolour, or don't mind synthetic brushes, it's fine to get the da Vinci series 1573 Cosmotop Spin watercolour brushes.
 They are good compact travel brushes.

 Personally, I would recommend the Maestro over Cosmotop Spin.
 The 1503 series Maestro watercolour brushes might be more expensive, but they are just better.